joSanchez28/ICG-Assignments/README.md

 # ICG--Assignments
 Assignments of the course Introduction to Computer Graphics, EPFL 2018-19.
-The assignments wer sequential (See assignment 5).
+The assignments were sequential (see assignment 5).